royweiss1/GPT_Keylogger/README.md

 For all of the usecases above we also offer python scripts and Jupyter notebooks for you convinience.

 ```
+Welcome to the GPT Keylogger Framework.
+We offer several modes: Train, Generate, and Plug & Play.
+Use the latter for trying the
+framework out.

+options:
+  -h, --help            show this help message and exit
+  --train-first-sentences <configuration file>, -tf <configuration file>
+                        Train the framework's first sentences model, with a configuration file.
+  --train-middle-sentences <configuration file>, -tm <configuration file>
+                        Train the framework's first sentences model, with a configuration file.
+  --generate <configuration file>, -g <configuration file>
+                        Generate mode is used to evaluate the framework, with a configuration file.
+  --play, -p            Plug and Play mode, use the framework for specific samples.
+No configuration file is needed.
 ```

 ### Plug and Play ###